magpiemodel/magpiemodel.github.io/_tutorials/t10_changeCode.md

 ### Start a model run

 For a quick GAMS test, we simply set the new realization in the file `main.gms`: `$setglobal urban pop_growth`.

-Please make sure that all other modules are set to their default realization in the `main.gms` file!
-You can check differences of your local `main.gms` file against the version in repository with `git diff main.gms`.
-For on overview of all changes in your local copy compared to the repository use `git status`.
-Or use a GUI Git Manager like SourceTree[https://www.sourcetreeapp.com].

 We can then check if the model compiles correctly with this command evoked from the command line.

 ``` r